 This isn’t an incredibly high paying job for introverts, but if you love shopping and working independently, then you could make money by shopping for Instacart.

 Instacart is a grocery service that lets customers order their groceries online.
 When an order is available on the app, you can select it and go shop for the order.
 After you shop, you’ll deliver the order to the customer.

 The pay is based on things like miles driven, size of the order and other factors.
 You can also earn a tip from the customer.

 Pay for this job is about $15 per hour.

 Maybe shopping isn’t your thing, but delivery still sounds kind of great!
 You can get paid to deliver food from restaurants that have partnered with UberEats.

-UberEats is becoming one of the most popular ways to earn money from a smartphone.
-Use the app on your phone to see orders, pick up the order, deliver to the customer and get paid.
+UberEats is becoming one of the most-popular ways to earn money with a smartphone.
+Use the app on your phone to see orders, pick up an order, deliver it to the customer and get paid.